DongRay1009/DongRay1009.github.io/_pages/about.md

 🌟**Welcome to My Page!**🌟

-I am an undergraduate student at Beijing University of Chemical Technology, where I am leading as a member of [SIE Robotics Club](https://sie-robotics.com/), a student organization focusing on robotics competitions.
+I spent three years at Beijing University of Chemical Technology, majoring in Mechanical Design and Automation.
+Currently, I’m a senior at the University of Detroit Mercy (UDM), pursuing a Bachelor's degree in Robotics and Mechatronics.

 <span style="color: red;">I am actively looking for research and intern opportunities in robotics and machine learning.</span>